 Piglets are social and playful animals.
 They love to play with their sisters and brothers.
 Piglets communicate with a series of noisy squeals.

 After a few weeks, piglets will start to eat the same things as their mother.
 Piglets will grow very quickly.
 After about a month and a half after birth a piglet will weigh about 35 pounds.
 By the time they turn six months they can weigh up to 200 pounds!

 Some pigs are raised on a farm and spend their lives there.
 They may be part of a farm petting zoo or compete in large pig contests.

 Other pigs are sold as pets.
 Pigs are great pets because they are easily trained.
 They are also great pets for people with allergies.
 Pigs have hair not fur and they do not shed.

 Some pigs live in the wild.
-These pigs are called wild pigs, wild hogs or feral pigs.
-Wild pigs are usually a problem for farmers as they often destroy crops by stomping on them, destroying the roots or eating them.
+These pigs are called wild pigs, wild hogs, or feral pigs.
+A wild pig can be a problem for farmers as they often destroy crops by stomping on them, destroying the roots, or eating them.
 They have also been known to eat livestock.